shankermjj/CoinFlipper-Dapp/README.md

-#Blockchain History
+# Blockchain History
-Blockchain is a distributed database where all the transactions are recorded ever since the blockchain is created.
+      <p>Blockchain is a distributed database where all the transactions are recorded ever since the
+blockchain is created.
 The database is replicated and shared among the network participants.
 The main feature of blockchain is that it allows untrusted participants to communicate and send transactions between each other in a secure way without the need of trusted third party.
-It ensures that no one individual can modify or tamper with the data.
+It ensures that no one individual can modify or tamper with the data.<p>

 # CoinFlipper-Dapp